hotio/website/docs/containers/wireguard.md

         ...
     ```

-All images (except `hotio/mergerfs`) come with WireGuard VPN support built-in.
-The cli/compose examples, are additional to the app configs.

 There needs to be a file `wg0.conf` located in `/config/wireguard` and you need to set the variable `VPN_ENABLED` to `true` for the VPN to start.

 With `net.ipv6.conf.all.disable_ipv6=1` you can enable ipv6 support by setting the value to `0`.
 Leave ipv6 disabled and remove all references to it in your `wg0.conf` file to keep things simple, but keep in mind that the option is there if you need it.